Machine Learning & Big Data Blog

 What is Snowflake?

-The platform relies on a virtual warehouse framework that leverages third party cloud-compute resources such as AWS, Azure, or GCP.
-The option to choose high-performance cloud platforms allows real-time auto-scaling to organizations who are looking to:
+The platform relies on a virtual warehouse framework that leverages third-party cloud compute resources such as AWS, Azure, or GCP.
+The option to choose high-performance cloud platforms allows real-time auto scaling to organizations who are looking to run faster workloads and process large query volumes on the elastic cloud.

 Snowflake manages all aspects of data administration for a simpler, more flexible warehousing solution that provides various capabilities of enterprise offerings.